 MTP Joint Replacement

 In certain cases, in which the patient suffers from extreme pain or damage in a joint, joint replacement surgery may be deemed useful.
-If you have constant pain in a foot joint, consult with one of our podiatrists from Port Richmond Family Footcare.
-Our doctors will assess your condition and provide you with quality foot and ankle treatment.
+If you have constant pain in a foot joint, consult with Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 What Is Joint Replacement Surgery?